danielabar/kafka-getting-started-pluralsight/README.md

 I, INFO -- : [8d37973adbb6] Revoked job for OrderingDemoConsumer on ordering_demo/1 started
 I, INFO -- : [8d37973adbb6] Revoked job for OrderingDemoConsumer on ordering_demo/1 finished in 0.1520000002346933ms
 ```

+## Config and Advanced Topics

+Consumer performance and throughput can be affected by some settings and combinations of settings:

+* `fetch.min.bytes` Specifies minimum number of bytes that must be returned from `poll()`.
+Prevents wasted processing cycles when there aren't enough messages to process.
+Similar to `batch.size` setting on producer.
+* `max.fetch.wait.ms` Number of ms to wait if there isn't enough data to meet threshold set by `fetch.min.bytes`.
+Similar to `linger.ms` on producer side.
+* `max.partition.fetch.bytes` Used to ensure that each `poll()` doesn't retrieve more data than processing loop can handle.
+This sets max number of bytes per partition that `poll()` is allowed to retrieve per cycle.
+* `max.poll.records` Related to previous setting.
+Max number of records allowed per `poll()` cycle.
+T

+Last two settings useful for throttling size and number of incoming batches of records.
+Use when processing loop takes a long time and don't want to risk a session timeout.

+**Advanced Topics Not Covered**

+Further ways in which you can take control of consumers behaviour:

+Consumer position control API: Specify how consumer should read the messages.
+Methods available are:
+* `seek()` Specify exactly which offset you want to read for a given topic/partition
+* `seekToBeginning()` Indicate you want to start from the beginning of a specific topic/partition
+* `seekToEnd()` Opposite of beginning.

+Flow control API: Can also control flow of messages:
+* `pause()` May want to pause a consumer processing a particular topic to go focus on a different topic that is higher priority.
+Useful when a single consumer is responsible for processing multiple topics/partitions.
+* `resume()`

+Rebalance Listeners: Can use this when subscribing to topics as part of a consumer group.
+Listeners can notify consumer when a rebalance has occurred, then consumer can optionally do some manual offset management at this time.

+## Ecosystem

+Note course is from 2016, probably before Schema Registry.

+**Primary Use Cases**

+* Connecting disparate sources of data
+* Large-scale data movement pipelines (can replace expensive/fragile ETLs)
+* "Big Data" integration

+**Challenges**

+* Governance and data evolution (see Schema Registry and evolution strategies)
+* Consistency and productivity
+* Bit and fast data

+Recall producer is using "contract" of key.serializer and value.serializer.
+Given variety of data, will end up using a variety of custom serializers.
+Need to version these.
+Consumers need to be able to parse this with corresponding key/value deserializers, that are also version aware.